clm293/cs3110-click-click-vengeance/README.md

 Sometimes the graphics will glitch because of the OCaml graphics library.
 There isn't anything we can do about this :(.
 Also, there may be some functions in the graphics module that don't work on Windows, so this may cause errors.
 No one in our group has Windows so it works on Mac and we haven't gotten to try it on Windows.
 If any strange errors occur, trying it on Mac should help.
 Sorry!
 OCaml graphics isn't the best :/

+DISCLAIMER: There is a small bug, where if you miss the last hit on a level mode, the game will not be able to restart.
+If you wish to continue playing, simply quit the game and ```make play``` again.
+This will refresh your leaderboard scores though.

 ## Documentation
 To make docs:<br>
 ```make docs```<br>